pytorch/rl/docs/source/reference/envs.rst

 offer interfaces to execute batches of environments simultaneously.
 While they often offer a very competitive computational advantage, they do not necessarily scale to the wide variety of environment libraries supported by TorchRL.
-Therefore, TorchRL offers its own, generic :obj:`ParallelEnv` class to run multiple environments in parallel.
+Therefore, TorchRL offers its own, generic :class:`ParallelEnv` class to run multiple environments in parallel.
-As this class inherits from :obj:`EnvBase`, it enjoys the exact same API as other environment.
+As this class inherits from :class:`SerialEnv`, it enjoys the exact same API as other environment.
-Of course, a :obj:`ParallelEnv` will have a batch size that corresponds to its environment count:
+Of course, a :class:`ParallelEnv` will have a batch size that corresponds to its environment count:

-It is important that your environment specs match the input and output that it sends and receives, as :obj:`ParallelEnv` will create buffers from these specs to communicate with the spawn processes.
+It is important that your environment specs match the input and output that it sends and receives, as :class:`ParallelEnv` will create buffers from these specs to communicate with the spawn processes.
-Check the :obj:`torchrl.envs.utils.check_env_specs` method for a sanity check.
+Check the :func:`torchrl.envs.utils.check_env_specs` method for a sanity check.

 .. code-block::
    :caption: Parallel environment